 - At the time that permanent orders were entered, joint decision-making was ordered.
 Now you feel that this is not working out.

 Colorado law has specific guidelines for modification of existing parenting time and parental decision-making orders.
-Discuss your situation with Uslan Law Firm to decide how best to proceed to reach your goals.
+Working with a knowledgeable lawyer can help you reach your goals effectively.